-Whatever the user’s disability, the provision of space around the basin will allow its use as dressing table space for shaving, hairdressing and make-up and provide ready access to toiletries.
-If there is space available, a vanity bowl set into a formica faced blockboard sheet of appropriate size is ideal.
+Whatever the user’s disability, the provision of space around the basin will allow its use as a dressing table space for shaving, hairdressing and make-up and provide ready access to toiletries.
+If there is space available, a vanity bowl set into a formica-faced blockboard sheet of appropriate size is ideal.

-The height that the basin is set to is crucial to its utility; in most cases this should be agreed with the user during fitting.
-Where there is likely to be a requirement to adjust the height over time, an adjustable fitting may be considered with flexible couplings to the taps and waste..
+The height that the basin is set to is crucial to its utility; in most cases, this should be agreed upon with the user during fitting.
+Where there is likely to be a requirement to adjust the height over time, an adjustable fitting may be considered with flexible couplings to the taps and waste.